hapify/hapify/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

 It is referenced by the config files (`hapify.json`).
 You can move or rename this models file as long as you change the path in the config files.

-`.hapify` folder (can also be nammed `hapify`) is the templates folder.
+`.hapify` folder (can also be named `hapify`) is the templates folder.
 It contains all the templates of the boilerplate.

 ## **Optional**: Store your models on Hapify Cloud